Skip to main content

 Federal Jurisdiction

-The United States Constitution gives federal courts jurisdiction over “all cases in admiralty and maritime."
+The United States Constitution gives federal courts jurisdiction over “all cases in admiralty and maritime.”
 This means admiralty is the only practice area granted federal jurisdiction in the Constitution.
-Case law has developed to become known as general maritime law.
+Case law has developed into general maritime law.
 Additionally, states have their own maritime statutes.
 Federal courts allow claimants to recover under both federal and state law for maritime claims.

 Maritime cases consist of torts and contracts.
 Maritime torts encompass: